Aleksandar Ranković (footballer): Lion City Sailors

 On 28 June 2023, Ranković signed a two years contract with Singaporean side, Lion City Sailors as their head coach.
 In his first ever game in charge on 1 July 2023, he guide the team to a 1–7 away win against Tanjong Pagar United.
 Ranković also guided the club in the 2023–24 AFC Champions League group stage winning against Hong Kong giants, Kitchee 2–1 and Korean giants, Jeonbuk Hyundai Motors 2–0.
 In his first season at the club, he steered the team to win the 2023 Singapore Cup.

 On 4 May 2024, Ranković steered his club to lift the 2024 Singapore Community Shield in a 2–0 win over Albirex Niigata (S).
 During the 2024–25 AFC Champions League Two season, Ranković managed to guide the Lion City Sailors to the round of 16 as group leaders making them the first ever Singaporean Club to do so.
 He made history with the club after guiding them to the quarter-finals of the 2024–25 AFC Champions League Two after defeating Thailand side Muangthong United 7–2 on aggregate in the round of 16.
 Ranković then guided the team all the way to the AFC Champions League Two final but lost to Emirati club Sharjah 2–1.
 However, he guided Lion City Sailors to a domestic double after winning the 2024–25 league title and the 2024–25 Singapore Cup.

 On 7 July 2025, Ranković sign a two-years contract extension with the club.

+On 6 February 2026, Lion City Sailors have parted ways with Ranković with immediate effect.